 As you can see there are many caveats associated with these types of products, which leaves much room for confusion on the part of consumers.
 Depending on how compostable products are marketed or labeled, consumers may be unsure of how to actually dispose of them.
-Because they often are misconstrued for standard plastics, they often end of in the recycling stream where they can contaminate loads of recyclable plastic.
+Because they often are misconstrued for standard plastics, they often end up in the recycling stream where they can contaminate loads of recyclable plastic.

 How to be a better consumer?

 While compostable and biodegradable plastics do not provide us with a very obvious solution to our plastic problem in Flagstaff (at least not right now), there are still very clear ways to reduce the amount of plastic heading to the landfill and your environmental footprint.
 As we have always stressed, the best thing to do is reduce and reuse.
 Whether it is a reusable water bottle, coffee mug, grocery bag, or even take-out container, avoid single-use products entirely by bringing your own durable alternatives.

 There are other things you can do to minimize the impacts of these products, including:

 Watch for containers and bags labeled “compostable”, “biodegradable”.
 They will often be labeled with a #7.

 Keep these containers out of your recycling bin.
 Mixing the these bio-plastics with standard plastics together causes problems for petroleum plastics recycling.